snowplow-archive/snowplow.github.com/_posts/2014-08-xx-snowplow-python-tracker-0.5.0-released.md

 The POST requests sent by the Python Tracker have been changed in three ways:

-* All numerical fields (such as event timestamp) are now converted to strings, so that they can be handled by the same logic that handles fields in GET requests.
+* All numerical fields (such as event timestamp) are now converted to strings, so that they can be handled by the same logic that handles fields in GET requests
-* Instead of being sent to mycollector.cloudfront.com/i, POST requests are now sent to mycollector.cloudfront.com/com.snowplowanalytics.snowplow/tp2 to differentiate them from GET requests.
+* Instead of being sent to mycollector.cloudfront.com/i, POST requests are now sent to mycollector.cloudfront.com/com.snowplowanalytics.snowplow/tp2 to flag that they use a slightly different tracker protocol from GET requests
-* The content-type is now set to "application/json; charset=utf-8".
+* The content-type for POSTs is now set to "application/json; charset=utf-8"

 <h2><a name="multiple-emitters">2.
 New feature: multiple emitters</a></h2>